-Audiovisual material relating to California's computer and technology industry.
+Audiovisual and image material relating to California's computer and technology industry.
 A majority of the themed collection pertains to the West Coast Computer Faire, an annual computer industry conference and exposition first organized in 1977.
 Topics include computer building, software, graphics, and medical practices.
+Other material focuses on Silicon Valley and California's emerging computer industry.

 Audiovisual material relating to African American community and church life in California from the 1980s to 2010s.
 A majority of the themed collection contains recorded audio and video of music and choirs.
 Other material includes oral interviews with church members, such as Father Charles Boykins, the Associate Pastor of St. John's Catholic Church, and Bernadette Davis, president of the St. Bernadette Catholic Church Choir.